conniejhe/Surface-Cutting/README.md

 **Notes**:
  - This method is the most effective surface cut algorithm that I've experimented with so far.
  - It is effective in clipping the desired region most of time and completes within a second.
- - The only problem is I've found is a few edge cases where it fails to capture a few cells in the desired region.
-   - current workaround is just to run the surface cutting filter twice and append them with another filter afterwards.

 ## Compiling and Loading Custom Plugins ##
 Before using one of these plugins, you must compile them into a build directory.